-You are responsible for paying for the items you custom ordered.
-The growers harvested specifically for you, and even more important, we paid the growers on your behalf when they brought your products to the market.
+You are responsible for paying for the items you custom-ordered.
+The growers harvested specifically for you, and even more importantly, we paid the growers on your behalf when they brought your products to the market.
 We’ll charge your account, and that amount will be added to your next order.

 What is the Vendor Fee and the Customer Surcharge?

 10% of each vendor’s sales are retained by the market to help cover our expenses.

 A 3% surcharge is added to each customer’s order to also help us pay the bills – particularly since we pay 3% of our total sales to cover our software and webmaster fees.